resouer/docker/docs/security/trust/content_trust.md

 # Content trust in Docker

 When transferring data among networked systems, *trust* is a central concern.
-In particular, when communicating over an untrusted medium such as the internet, it is critical to ensure the integrity and the publisher of all the data a system operates on.
+In particular, when communicating over an untrusted medium such as the Internet, it is critical to ensure the integrity and the publisher of all the data a system operates on.
 You use Docker Engine to push and pull images (data) to a public or private registry.
 Content trust gives you the ability to verify both the integrity and the publisher of all the